EMT/Toolkit/README.md

 Sometime soon you’ll be able to find it at madebyfieldwork.co/toolkit

-For information about the toolkit, please see README in the /toolkit folder.
+For information about the toolkit, please see the README in the /toolkit folder.